 All other persons who contributed to the work should be listed in “Acknowledgements”.
 These include people who provided purely technical help, writing assistance, or general support.
 All financial support should be clearly acknowledged as well as any detail regarding the role of the funding organization in the creation of the manuscript.

 The corresponding author is the point of contact with the Editorial Office and Publisher.
 He or she is responsible for:

 Collecting signed copyright transfer agreements and CME disclosure forms (if the manuscript is associated with a CME quiz) from all authors and submitting these to the Editorial Office with the manuscript.

 Sharing the reviewers’ comments with the other authors and ensuring the requested revisions are made or clearly disputed before resubmitting the manuscript.

 Page proofs.
 The Editorial Office will e-mail page proofs to the corresponding author.
 It is up to the corresponding author to share these proofs with the other authors.
 The corresponding author is responsible for incorporating all the corrections made by the authors and returning the proofs to the Editorial Office within 1 week.

 JBUON is an independent open access journal providing free access to full text of all published articles to all online interested readers around the world.
-To cover the costs of the publication procedures authors pay a fee of 370 euro per article, irrespective of number of pages, number of tables, figures and color illustrations.
+To cover the costs of the publication procedures authors selected for publication pay a fee of 520 euro per article, irrespective of number of pages, number of tables, figures and color illustrations.
 This fee is equally distributed among all authors.